 Origin Of The Album

-While many would assume that Capitol Records, which was still the distributor for Beatles releases on Apple Records, put this album together to cash in on yet more money, this appears not to be the case.
+While many would assume that Capitol Records, which was still the distributor for Beatles releases on Apple Records, put this album together as yet another cash in, this appears not to be the case.
 Allen Klein, who was currently overseeing the group's activities, had recently secured for his clients a more profitable deal from Capitol, the band now receiving 69 cents per album sold in America.
-Klein was therefore anxious to show The Beatles that he had their best financial interests at heart, especially since John Lennon had just informed the rest of his band members that he wanted "a divorce" from the band.
+Klein was therefore anxious to show The Beatles that he had their best financial interests at heart, especially since John Lennon had recently informed the rest of his band members that he wanted "a divorce" from the band.

 Undoubtedly in an effort to show them what kind of money could be made if they stayed together as a group, Klein asked associate Allan Steckler to assemble a list of Beatles songs that hadn't yet been released in the US on a Capitol album.
 In late November of 1969, ten songs were chosen and put into a running order while Capitol was informed of their intentions for an album to be released in the near future.
 Allen Steckler took the tapes of the album to Bell Sound Studios in New York for mastering in preperation for its release.

 There was some indecision about certain elements of this release along the way, however.
 One was concerning the name of the album.
 It was earlier decided that it would be called “The Beatles Again,” record labels and two sets of album cover designs being prepared that depicted this title.
 Then, after the first pressing of the album had taken place, a decision was made to change the name from the somewhat sarcastic original title to simply “Hey Jude” which, given the song's first appearance in stereo, was considered the highlight of the album.
 This is why the first pressings identify the album as “The Beatles Again” on the label while the cover spine calls it “Hey Jude.”